rbeckett2/w3gal/index.rst

 Details
 -------

-- w3gal is a replacement for IIS on the Windows for IOT platform (x86 only)
+- w3gal is a stand-alone web server on the Windows for IOT platform (x86 only)
 - You may also use it on Windows 8, 10, Server 2012, 2016
 - It handles http byte-range requests.
 - w3gal is synchronous in nature (ie. you cannot have 2 clients downloading data at the same time - only 1 is allowed).